timescale/docs/self-hosted/configuration/timescaledb-config.md

 ### `timescaledb.restoring (bool)`

-Set TimescaleDB in restoring mode.
-It is by default disabled.
+Set Timescale in restoring mode.
+It is disabled by default.

 ### `timescaledb.license (string)`

 Change access to features based on the Timescale license in use.
-For example, setting `timescaledb.license` to `apache` limits TimescaleDB to features that are implemented under the Apache 2 license.
+For example, setting `timescaledb.license` to `apache` limits Timescale to features that are implemented under the Apache 2 license.
 The default value is `timescale`, which allows access to all features.